NeurIPS 2022 Workshop: Tackling Climate Change with Machine Learning

 Many in the ML community wish to take action on climate change, but are unsure of the pathways through which they can have the most impact.
 This workshop highlights work that demonstrates that, while no silver bullet, ML can be an invaluable tool in reducing greenhouse gas emissions and in helping society adapt to the effects of climate change.
 Climate change is a complex problem, for which action takes many forms - from theoretical advances to deployment of new technology.
 Many of these actions represent high-impact opportunities for real-world change, and are simultaneously interesting academic research problems.

-This workshop is part of a series (NeurIPS 2021, ICML 2021, NeurIPS 2020, ICLR 2020, NeurIPS 2019, and ICML 2019).
-For this iteration of the workshop, the keynote talks and panel discussions will be particularly focused on exploring the theme of climate change-informed metrics for AI, focusing both on (a) the domain-specific metrics by which AI systems should be evaluated when used as a tool for climate action, and (b) the climate change-related implications of using AI more broadly.
+This workshop was held as part of the Conference on Neural Information Processing Systems (NeurIPS), one of the premier conferences on machine learning, which draws a wide audience of researchers and practitioners in academia, industry, and related fields.
+For this iteration of the workshop, the keynote talks and panel discussions were particularly focused on exploring the theme of climate change-informed metrics for AI, focusing both on (a) the domain-specific metrics by which AI systems should be evaluated when used as a tool for climate action, and (b) the climate change-related implications of using AI more broadly.

 About the Workshop